(All fields required)

 We offer a MyChart mobile app to help families access their Cincinnati Children’s health information on the go.
 The app gives you access to a patient’s current medication list, appointments, test results, messages, health reminders and health summary (allergies, immunizations, health issues).

 You must have an activated MyChart account at Cincinnati Children’s to use the app.
-If you don’t have a MyChart account, ask a registrar at your clinic or the Family Resource Center.
+If you don’t have a MyChart account, ask a registrar at your clinic.
 Then get the mobile app:

 Android: Launch the Play app and search “MyChart.”